 8 Ways To Save Money Today, Tomorrow and Every Day After

-One of the main reasons that so many people fall prey to predatory is because they don’t have any money in savings.
-In fact, a recent study from the Federal Reserve found that 40% of Americans don’t even have $400 in savings to deal with emergency expenses.
+One of the main reasons that so many people fall prey to cycles of debt is because they don’t have any money in savings.
+In fact, a recent study from the Federal Reserve found that 37% of Americans don’t even have $400 in savings to deal with emergency expenses.

-If you’re a member of that 40%, the time to take control of your financial future is now.
+If you’re a member of that 37%, the time to take control of your financial future is now.
 Building up your savings is the first step towards financial security and it's a step that you can take right now.
 That’s why we reached out to a number of financial experts to learn their best tips for saving money both in the short and the long-term.
-Here’s what they had to say ...
+Here’s what they had to say.

 1. Save more by spending less.

-If you want to save money, you’re going to need to create some better habits around money.
-But first, you’ll have to get down to basics.
-And that means spending less money.
+If you want to save money, you need to create better habits around money.
+First, you have to get down to basics, and that means spending less money.
 That way, you’ll be able to funnel more cash into both your short-term and long-term savings.

 "Take a look at your monthly expenses and see if there are any areas where you can reduce your spending,” says Josh Zimmelman of Westwood Tax and Consulting.
 “For example, replace expensive dinners out with more home-cooked meals or cancel your cable in exchange for cheaper streaming services like Hulu or Netflix.”

-While some big expenses like rent or car payments aren’t going to be negotiable.
-But lots of your smaller expenses can be changed.
-You’ll be amazed how saving $5 or $10 there will add up to big savings over time.
+While some big expenses like rent or car payments are not negotiable, smaller expenses may be.
+You’ll be amazed how saving $5 or $10 here or there will add up to big savings over time.

-Certified Financial Planner Byron Ellis, Founder and CEO of Doing Money Right in Woodlands Texas, recommends specifically that you cut down on your coffee:
+Certified Financial Planner Byron Ellis, Founder and CEO of Doing Money Right in The Woodlands, Texas, recommends specifically that you cut down on your coffee: